Net Price Calculator

 Each college's NPC is on its own financial aid page.
 Search "[school name] net price calculator" and you'll find it.
 Once on the page:

-3. Compare net prices, not aid offers.
-A school offering $40,000 in aid with a $90,000 COA is more expensive than a school offering $25,000 in aid with a $70,000 COA ($50k vs $45k out-of-pocket).
+- Compare net prices, not aid offers.
+A school offering $40,000 in aid with a $90,000 COA is more expensive than one offering $25,000 in aid with a $70,000 COA ($50k vs $45k out-of-pocket).

-For Korean families specifically
+For international families

 What it doesn't tell you